In Nacht und Eis: Plot

-The film starts out with the passengers boarding at Southampton.
+The film starts out with the passengers boarding at Southampton Harbour.
 The lives of the passengers on board the ill-fated ocean liner are depicted.
-On 14 April, Titanic strikes an iceberg, throwing the diners in the Café Parisien to the side.
-Panic strikes the passengers.
-The crew ready the lifeboats, despite the fact that there are not enough of them.
+On the fateful night, Titanic strikes an iceberg, throwing the diners in the Café Parisien to the side.
+Panic strikes the passengers as the crew ready the lifeboats, despite the fact that there are not enough of them.
 Women and children are loaded, while the men are held back.
 The radio operators (who take up most of the sinking part of the film) send out an SOS.
 Fire blows out of the funnels during the sinking and then the boilers explode.
 The ship's band is repeatedly shown playing musical pieces, the titles of which are shown on captions; the hymn, "Nearer, My God, to Thee" is played.
 As the radio room floods, the Captain calls out to the passengers, "Be British!" and finally the Captain releases the operators from their duty but both are willing to remain on the ship.
-As Titanic sinks, the captain saves a drowning man and takes him to a lifeboat but he refuses a spot and declares he will follow his ship, swims away and the waves close over the swimming captain, as his cap floats in the water.
+As Titanic sinks, the captain saves a drowning man and takes him to a lifeboat but he refuses a spot and declares he will follow his ship; swimming away, he flounders in the waves and submerges, as his cap floats in the water.